Every company in New Zealand and Australia, regardless of size, is required to maintain individual company records, including their share register.

 So why are so many companies still choosing to manage their investors in an Excel spreadsheet, rather than spending a fraction of the cost outsourcing their registry tasks?
 In our experience, companies that choose to manage their share registries themselves are often unaware of the administrative tasks and ongoing maintenance they set themselves up for in the future.

-Orchestra simplifies the management and legal obligations your company has with its investors.
-Orchestra provides an online share register that tracks investments into a company over time.
+Orchestra simplifies the management and legal obligations your company has with share registers and investors.
+Orchestra provides an online share register tool which companies can use to track shareholdings over time.
 This register includes an investor dashboard that allows individual investors to review their shareholdings.
-Companies can log in to manage their share registry, while lawyers and accountants can be given access to view and update details.
-Additionally all updates in Orchestra the NZ Companies Office register or ASIC so details are correct and compliant.
+Companies can log in to manage their share register, while lawyers and accountants can be given access to view and update details.
+Additionally, key share register changes in Orchestra integrate through to the NZ Companies Office register or ASIC so details are correct and compliant.

 Sign up for a free guided demo of Orchestra here.